 Gifts to family in advance of the sale of the business may include outright gifts, gifts to irrevocable trusts and grantor retained annuity trusts.
 Outright gifts Outright gifts of shares or interests in a limited liability company or limited partnership are quite easy.
-Like any other gifts of illiquid assets valued at more than \$5,000, such gifts require a qualified appraisal and, if they're gifts of minority interests, may result in valuation discounts.
+A business owner generally should obtain a qualified appraisal for purposes of determining the fair market value of those shares or interests.
+If the business owner gifts a minority interest, the fair market value typically reflects valuation discounts.
 The risks of outright gifts occur after the sale, when the recipient receives cash for the interests.
 Is the recipient mature enough to handle the money responsibly?
 Will having the cash outright act as a disincentive to leading a productive life?
 Will the assets be available to a divorcing spouse?
 If these and other issues related to an outright gift are a concern and the values are large enough, it may make more sense to have the assets held in an irrevocable trust for the beneficiary (and the beneficiary's descendants).
 Gifts to irrevocable trusts These gifts have many advantages.
-Trusts can be created to protect the trust assets from the beneficiary herself, from divorcing spouses and from the beneficiary's creditors.
-If GST tax exemption is allocated to the trust, the assets won't be includible in the beneficiary's taxable estate.
+Trusts can be created to protect the trust assets from the beneficiary themselves, from divorcing spouses and from the beneficiary's creditors.
+If GST tax exemption is allocated to the trust, the assets typically won't be includible in the beneficiary's taxable estate.
 Finally, if the trust is drafted to be a grantor trust for income tax purposes as described above, the grantor can continue to pay the income taxes on behalf of the trust (effectively allowing the trust to compound income tax free).
 An irrevocable trust can be created for any of your loved ones.
 For example, a trust can be created by one spouse for the benefit of the other and any joint descendants, known as a spousal lifetime access trust (SLAT).
 Typically, the spouse is the primary beneficiary, and the descendants are secondary beneficiaries or even remainder beneficiaries (meaning they may only use trust assets after the death of the beneficiaryspouse).
-To avoid an argument that the trust should be included in the grantor-spouse's estate under Internal Revenue Code Section 2036, the grantor must not have any legal rights to the assets held in the trust, nor can there be any prearrangement or understanding between the grantor and her spouse that the grantor might use the assets in the trust.
+To avoid an argument that the trust should be included in the grantor-spouse's estate under Internal Revenue Code Section 2036, the grantor must not have any legal rights to the assets held in the trust, nor can there be any prearrangement or understanding between the grantor and their spouse or the grantor or trustee that the grantor might use the assets in the trust.
 Moreover, there are additional considerations for those individuals who live in community property states, and community assets may need to be partitioned prior to transfer to this type of trust.